 The Investment Case For Buffered ETFs

 The financial markets are never a smooth ride.
-Investors want assets that allow for upside participation when markets rise and downside protection when they fall.
+Investors want assets that allow for upside participation when markets rise and seek downside protection when they fall.
 But as investors learned in 2022, diversifying a portfolio across stocks and bonds may not be enough to safeguard assets against market volatility.

-The need for downside protection is telling: Losses have a profound impact on portfolios because it requires extra effort to retrace lost ground and regain the original amount.
+The need for potential downside protection is telling: Losses have a profound impact on portfolios because it requires extra effort to retrace lost ground and regain the original amount.
 For example, a 20% loss requires a 25% gain to break even.
 And a 50% loss necessitates a 100% gain just to get back to square one.

 Investors have varying degrees of risk tolerance, as well as different financial goals.
 Some want to maintain the growth potential of equities but are concerned about near-term market volatility while keeping a level of downside protection.
 Other investors might have a near-term funding requirement, with a desire for some market growth, but also want to make sure they’re protected against any significant losses.
-With the ups and downs of the market, investors want a protected pathway to keep them engaged in the marketplace.
+With the ups and downs of the market, investors may want a protected pathway to keep them engaged in the marketplace.

 How Buffered ETFs Can Be Used in Portfolio Allocation